 The point is to spread out your investment risk.
 Find investments that don’t correlate with each other (also referred to as a minimum variance portfolio).

 Anyone can make money in a good economic environment.
 A well-diversified portfolio can make money in good times and bad.

 There are many ways to diversify your portfolio, and depending on how involved you want to get, it can get pretty complicated.
-You can not only diversify what stocks you get but also with different asset classes like bonds, commodities, and real estate.

 Note: The simplest way to get quick and relatively safe diversification in a stock portfolio is to invest in an index fund or a total market fund.